MicrosoftDocs/dataexplorer-docs/data-explorer/grafana.md

     :::image type="content" source="media/grafana/last-six-hours.png" alt-text="Screenshot of the default time filter of last six hours.":::

-1. Specify a custom range that covers 2007, the year included in our StormEvents sample data set.
+1. Specify a custom range that covers 2007, the year included in the StormEvents sample data set.
 Then select **Apply**.

     :::image type="content" source="media/grafana/custom-date-range.png" alt-text="Screenshot of the custom range control, with a custom date range selected.":::